 Although the exact cause isn’t always known, intense exercise, neuromuscular abnormalities, medical conditions, an electrolyte imbalance, medication use, and dehydration are thought to be common contributors (

-Some research shows that replacing certain nutrients, including potassium, sodium, and magnesium, may help counteract muscle cramps.
+Some research shows that replacing certain nutrients may help counteract muscle cramps.
 Plus, deficiencies in nutrients like magnesium, vitamin D, and certain B vitamins may increase the chances of muscle cramps (

 Here are 12 foods that may help with muscle cramps.